0badaE/AI-article-summarizer/README.md

 - etc..

-This is an exciting new project, I made an app that utilizes AI; Seela, the assistant is able to take a weblink and summarize the content, could be an article, or a webpage.
+This is an exciting new project, I made an app that utilizes AI; Seela, the summarizer is able to take a weblink and summarize the content, could be an article, or a webpage.

+For the front-end, I focused on making an elegant and clean looking app, using tools like tailwind definitely helped in making the app responsive and make it stable and smooth.
+The app is only 1 page, so not much work came from making the front-end.